MDimitroff/k8s-book/KubectlCommands.md

 Drill into specific attributes.
 The following command drills into the restart policy attribute of a Pod object.

 `kubectl explain pod.spec.restartPolicy`

+Create Pod from a manifest file

+`kubectl apply -f ./pod.yml`

+To delete the resources created by the YAML manifest file

+`kubectl delete -f ./pod.yml`

+To get the running Pods or Services

+`kubectl get pods`

+`kubectl get svc`

+To get more detailed information about the Pod you can use one of the following commands

+`kubectl get pods -o wide`

+`kuebctl get pods -o yaml`

+If you want to better introspect the pod use the describe command

+`kubectl describe pods hello-pod`

+To enter in the container and open a shell

+`kubectl exec -it hello-pod -- sh`

+To delete a all pods and respective services

+`kubectl delete pods`

+`kubectl delete svc`

+List all namespaces

+`kubectl get ns`

+Set the default namespace against which to execute the commands and not providing it in the parameters every time

+`kubectl config set-context --current --namespace shield`

+# Deployments

+Inspecting deployment

+`kubectl get deploy hello-deploy`

+`kubectl describe deploy hello-deploy`

+Inspect the replica set

+`kubectl get rs`

+Then use the returned replica set to describe it

+`kubectl describe rs hello-deploy-bb4cf4dd4`

+To monitor the upgrading progress

+`kubectl rollout status deployment hello-deploy`

+To see the history of specific deployment upgrades

+`kubectl rollout history deployment hello-deploy`

+To delete a deployment

+`kubectl delete -f ./deploy.yaml`

+# Services

 # K3D create cluster